hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 For procedural instructions, see <a href="/cloudos/moonshot/install/">Install and Configure Your Cloud</a>.
 </p>

+If you do not define the following prerequisites, your cloud will not work at all or will not work properly:

 * **Cloud Administration Node Internet Access** &mdash; Configure to set up Internet access on the HP Cloud OS for Moonshot Administration node.
 You will need Internet access for downloading hot fixes and updates using the [Updates and Extensions](/cloudos/moonshot/manage/operational-dashboard/cloud-tab/#updates-and-extensions) panel.

-* **(Optional) External DNS Server** &mdash; Configure to add the IP address of the external DNS server your Cloud OS environment is using to access named websites within your cloud.

 * **Cloud Administration Node Time Settings** &mdash; Configure to reflect the current time to ensure that the Cloud is created successfully.

+* **External DNS Server** &mdash; Configure to add the IP address of the external DNS server your Cloud OS environment is using to access named websites within your cloud.

-* **(Optional) Email Notification Settings** &mdash; Configure to send email notifications when the Cloud and Compute Region operations complete because this takes some time.
+**Optionally**, you can use the **Email Notification Settings** to configure sending email notifications when the Cloud and Compute Region operations complete because this takes some time.
 By enabling and setting this prerequisite, you can be alerted by e-mail when each operation completes.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>